nro-bot/aprilhunt/index.md

 ## FAQ

-We made an attempt at an FAQ, but honestly this is mostly for our friends.
-Be kind :)
+We made an attempt at an FAQ, but this is mostly for friends.

 - What if I want to write puzzles, but don't know how to start?